gtsteffaniak/blog/posts/2023/April/bash-vs-powershell.md

 5) find a string in any file
 6) count file sizes of a type
 7) Get process by name and append to new file
+Part 2:
 8) find a file
 9) list file content
 10) find a string in a file
-11)
-12) Make directory
+11) Make directory
-13) find a file
+12) find a file
-14) list file content
+13) list file content
-15) find a string in a file
+14) find a string in a file

 Ready?
 Go!